-John Bercow says it's 'blindingly obvious' there is a campaign to stop him from receiving a peerage.
+John Bercow says it's 'blindingly obvious' there is a campaign to stop him going into the House of Lords.

 Hackney MP Diane Abbott has been criticised for "ridiculous" comments suggesting it was unlikely a former general could have been bullied by John Bercow.